codeequity/codeEquity/docs/ceManual.md

 of what CE Server is currently working on.
 Much of the effort in CE Server revolves around dealing with the asynchronous nature of these pairings.

-## `githubRouter` Job Dispatch
+## `ceRouter` Job Dispatch
 At the time of writing, CE Server is singly-threaded with no thread pool or worker threads.

 ### `ceJobs`
-In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `issueHandler` for the `issue:labeled` notification above.
+In a well-behaved world, the handler in `ceRouter` would simply reroute each notification to the host handler `githubRouter`, and from there to a specific handler like `issueHandler` (good for the `issue:labeled` notification above).
 As is typically the case for servers in the wild, however, that doesn't work here.

 The most common way in which this fails is when a group of notifications arrive at CE Server in close proximity (by time).
 By default, each time a new notification arrives, it acts as an